hermit-os/hermit-rs-template/README.md

 * [QEMU](https://www.qemu.org/) or [Uhyve](https://github.com/hermitcore/uhyve) for running the application

-## Transform your application into a RustyHermit image:
+## Transform your application into a Hermit image:

 (this is already done in this repo)